HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 On clay, a 220 km/h serve bounces high and slow enough for even a world-class receiver to set up and drive a return.
 On grass, the same serve barely clears knee height off the bounce and arrives at the receiver in a fraction of the time.

-The effective difficulty of returning a serve on grass is categorically different from returning the same serve on any other surface — which is why aces and unreturned serves constitute a substantially higher proportion of points at Wimbledon than at Roland Garros or even the hard court Slams.
+The effective difficulty of returning a serve on grass is categorically different from returning the same serve on any other surface — which is why aces and unreturned serves constitute a substantially higher proportion of points at Wimbledon than at Roland Garros or even the hard-court Slams.

+Flat serves down the T and wide slice serves that curve off the court are particularly punishing on grass.
 A slice serve hit wide in the deuce court can skid off the surface at an angle that pulls the receiver entirely off the court, leaving the entire court open for a first-volley winner.
-This shot, barely threatening on clay, can be a point-ender on grass on virtually every occasion it is executed well.
+This shot, barely threatening on clay, can be a point-ender on grass virtually every time it is executed well.

 Why Serve-and-Volley Was Born on Grass

-If your serve forces a weak, defensive return, and the surface keeps the ball low and fast, the optimal strategy is to follow your serve to the net and put the weak return away with a volley before the rally can develop.
+If a serve forces a weak, defensive return, and the surface keeps the ball low and fast, the optimal strategy is to follow the serve to the net and put the weak return away with a volley before the rally can develop.
+On clay, the same strategy fails because the return sits up high enough to be driven aggressively past the incoming player.
+On grass, it works because everything happens faster and lower.

-The great Wimbledon champions of the pre-2002 era were almost exclusively serve-and-volley players.
+The great Wimbledon champions of the pre-2001 era were almost exclusively serve-and-volley players.
 John McEnroe, Boris Becker, Stefan Edberg, and Pete Sampras — four of the most decorated grass-court champions in history — all built their Wimbledon games around the serve-and-volley, each in their own technical variation.

 The worn path that developed along the middle of the service box toward the net at Wimbledon — visible in photographs from the McEnroe and Sampras eras — was literally the footprint of the serve-and-volley game inscribed into the turf.